logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/projects-in-testarchitect/project-subscription/subscription-rules/_index.md

 ![](/images/TA_Help/Images/Test_results_DFS_2.cross_link.png "Order in which the nodes are visited in case of cross edges")

-**Note:** The orange nodes highlight the changes in the traversing order due to cross edging.
+{{<note>}} The orange nodes highlight the changes in the traversing order due to cross edging.

-**Important:** Circularly linked subscriptions are not allowed.
+{{<important>}} Circularly linked subscriptions are not allowed.
 For example, if project A subscribes to project B and project B in turn subscribes to project A.

 ![](/images/TA_Help/Images/Circularly_linked_subscription.png)